 Mo Freitas, the Pacific Paddle Games Technical Race Champion in 2015, says that engaging in yoga, stretching, and other forms of water cross-training has helped him prevent getting injured.
 You may also be able to boost your endurance with cross-training.

 If you’re stuck at a fitness plateau, now is the perfect time to begin mixing up what you do in terms of exercise.
 With cross-training, you’ll find it so much easier to keep your workouts interesting and your body looking and feeling its best.
+Check out my comparison of paddle boarding and running as forms of exercise.

 These 2018 racing rules from the World Paddle Association (WPA) has classes for SUP boards of various sizes.
 That’s pretty standard, so it reasons to assume that—unless you have an unreasonably large, ginormous paddleboard—you should be able to enter your everyday favourite board into the race.